-According to the Centers for Disease Control and Prevention, adults over 65 should focus on both strength training and aerobic activity to improve wellness.
-Seniors are advised to aim for around 150 minutes of vigorous-intensity activity a week, but this can be done in 10-minute increments to avoid exhaustion.
+According to the Centers for Disease Control and Prevention, seniors 65 and up should incorporate on both strength training and aerobic activity to improve health and wellness.
+They advise a goal about 150 minutes of vigorous-intensity activity per week.
+They claim this can be done in increments of 10 minutes to avoid fatigue.

 Regular exercise as part of our lifestyle can improve the heart and respiratory functions, lower blood pressure, increase strength, improve bone density, improve flexibility, reduce body fat, increase muscle mass, and reduce senior’ susceptibility to depression and disease.